 The investment policy of MPU limits the amount that can be invested in any one issuer.
 Corporate securities (nonequity) may not exceed 60% of the securities portfolio with an additional limitation of 7% for any individual corporation.
 Commercial paper may not exceed 25% of the securities portfolio with an additional limitation of 7% for any individual corporation.
 Mortgage backed securities may not exceed 25% of the portfolio and pools of Small Business Administration loans may not exceed 10%.
 Investments in any one issuer that represent 5% or more of MPU's total investments are as follows:

-Reported Percentage of lssuer Investment Type Amount Total investments Federal National Mortgage Federal Agency Securities \$ 3,646,741 10% Federal Home Loan Bank Federal Agency Securities 2,802,403 8%
+ISSUER INVESTMENT TYPE REPO RTED AMOUNT PERCENT OF TOTAL INVESTMENTS Federal National Mortgage Federal Home Loan Bank Federal Agency Securities Federal Agency Securities \$ 3,646,741 2,802,403 10% 8%